Guide to the Elements of Chinese Astrology

 Totem animal: Koala

 One of the kindest elements, Earth people are known for their compassion and integrity.
 They are the most tolerant of all the signs and most likely to listen to another person’s side of the story.
 This is a fair and just sign which does not allow emotions to run away with them.
-They are cool-headed and honest, and make good and reliable leaders.
+They are cool-headed honest people and make good and reliable leaders.

 Totem animal: Peacock